Datacenter IP bans — AWS, DigitalOcean, OVH — are no longer effective. The modern fraudster operates from your neighbor's living room.

 Detecting the Invisible

 Sentinel defeats ShadowNode by analyzing behavioral and protocol signals rather than IP reputation.
 We flag TCP/IP stack mismatches, unusual MTU sizes, and cross-network velocity patterns.
-Additionally, ShadowNode nodes share subtle timing signatures in their TLS handshakes which Sentinel's ML models flag with 97.3% accuracy.
+Additionally, ShadowNode nodes share subtle timing signatures in their TLS handshakes which Sentinel's ML models flag with high accuracy.